karstengo/fimages/README.md

 curl http://localhost:5000/testimages

-lists content of images/foobar as well if you do that 10 times you have like 100 images on template displayed
+lists content of images/foobar as well if you do that x times you have like x* images on template displayed

 ```
 heyho ['foobar', 'testimages', 'foobar', 'testimages', 'foobar', 'testimages', 'foobar', 'testimages', 'foobar', 'testimages', 'foobar', 'testimages', 'foobar', 'testimages', 'foobar', 'testimages', 'foobar', 'testimages']